 The last thing that could happen at this point is for the mold which was removed to take hold in the same, or a new environment.
 To prevent that from happening, properly clean and/or dispose of of all clothing, tools, supplies and mold-laiden material from the cleanup.

-Clean all reusable tools, protective clothing and equipment.
+Clean all reusable tools, mold masks, protective clothing and equipment.
 Clean air movers and replace filters in dehumidifiers and air scrubbers.

 Finally, place everything that is disposable as well as all moldy material into strong, puncture-resistant bags.
 Double or triple-bag the trash before sending it to a landfill.